Fuga: Melodies of Steel 3: Plot

 Following the events of Fuga 2, Malt, the oldest member of a group of children who once used the gargantuan Taranis tank to fight off an invasion by the Berman Empire, is accosted by agents of that same empire after approaching the cave by his home village where the Taranis was originally found.
 Some months later, he is bound beside the Kaiser of the Berman Empire and watches in despair and anguish as his friends are killed in the Taranis by a new invading army.
 As he is sent back in time, he finds himself a prisoner of the Berman and awaits rescue.

 Development

 In February 2022, Fuga 3 was indirectly announced as simply as a third entry by Fuga series director, Yoann Gueritot.
-The game will be directed by Hiroto Niizato instead of Gueritot since the latter left CyberConnect2 midway through the production phase of Fuga 2 in March 2023.
+The game was directed by Hiroto Niizato instead of Gueritot since the latter left CyberConnect2 midway through the production phase of Fuga 2 in March 2023.

-During Anime Expo 2024, in an interview with RPGSite, a representative from CyberConnect2 stated that Fuga 3 will "be over twice as long as the previous entries with over double the illustrations".
+During Anime Expo 2024, in an interview with RPGSite, a representative from CyberConnect2 stated that Fuga 3 would "be over twice as long as the previous entries with over double the illustrations".

 In January 2025, a teaser trailer was unveiled and given a release date of May 29.

+Reception

+The PC version of Fuga: Melodies of Steel 3 received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 81% of critics.